 That's it for building your Gadgémon model!
 Changes to your Gadget apps are automatically saved as you build, so you can move on to the next step.

-Good news!
-As you build models in Gadget, a CRUD (create, read, update, delete) API is automatically generated for you!
-This means that your Gadgemon model already has create, update, and delete actions that you can use to interact with your Gadgémon data (and a read action to fetch your Gadgémon data, but that will be covered later).
+As you build models in Gadget, a CRUD (create, read, update, delete) API is automatically generated.
 You can see these actions and the code that powers them in the Actions section of the model page.

 This code block has two built-in functions: